Applicant Specific Questions

 Are white coats available?

 The Department provides long white coats to all our residents.
 Free laundering is available through the department.
-We provide three white coats each year
+We provide 2 white coats for new interns and one new coat each year, if needed.
+We also purchase UAMS jackets for new residents.

 Does the program support professional society membership?